Enforce authorization policies

 Note the targetRefs

 field is used to specify the target service for the authorization policy of a waypoint proxy.
-The rules section is similar as before, but this time we added the to
+The rules section is similar as before, but this time you added the to

 section to specify the operation that is allowed.